writethedocs/www/docs/conf/portland/2024/lightning-talks.rst

 Take a deep breath and go for it.
 You are among friends and colleagues who are there to support you.
 Nobody will mind if you make mistakes.

-Many folks start out their public speaking career in the tech industry by giving lightning talks?
+Many folks start out their public speaking career in the tech industry by giving lightning talks.
 You can assume your audience has been in your shoes before.
 Step on stage and embrace your five minutes! :)

 Finishing up